glacier-modding/glaciermodding.org/docs/modding/suitmodding/addinglocalsRAWautoMD.md

 ---

 ### To start
 1. Select the blue button "Open project" when opening Glacierkit and click your mod folder inside of the SMF folder in Hitman game contents.
+You should know where that is now.
 2. Almost all localisation (text on screen) for reward suits (suits you can equip in menu or 47 can wear across maps) are in these templates seen as hash lines:
    - `004B8C5124A49543` for S3 suits,
    - `009F430D046716BE` for S2 suits,